dlab-projects/collaboratool-archive/base/README.md

 These are packages I'm playing around with as a minimal common interface
 ========================================================================

-(Installing in aptitude) - gedit, rabbitvcs-gedit, thunar, thunar-vcs-plugin, xfce4, firefox, nano
+(Installing in aptitude for now) - gedit rabbitvcs-gedit thunar thunar-vcs-plugin xfce4 firefox nano git xfce4-goodies (a little heavy)

 Need to set up nano to do proper 4-space indentation on tab, likewise set up gedit for good python editing w/ code highlighting, etc.

-To start GUI, run xfce4-session
+To start GUI, run startxfce4

 Somehow, IPython (0.13) got installed - so need to uninstall

+Also - icons don't work for Thunar :(

 The above already has things at 2.3 GB!

+Full Xubuntu is smaller than Lubuntu (odd!)